cosmos/testnets/testnet-tuesdays/gameday11/README.md

 We will instantiate a contract based on the [`bitmap-pay`](https://github.com/hyphacoop/cosmos-wasm-samples/tree/main/bitmap-pay) example from the [cosmos-wasm-samples](https://github.com/hyphacoop/cosmos-wasm-samples) repo.
 * There is a cost associated with setting a pixel.
 It is the sum of the supply and update costs:
 * **Supply cost**: The more pixels are set on the grid, the higher the cost will be to set any additional pixel.
-  * This will stop increasing when all 16,384 pixels have been set.
+  * This will stop increasing when all 10,000 pixels have been set.
 * **Update cost**: The more times a pixel is set, the higher the cost will be to update it again.
   * This will **not** stop increasing.

 ### Task 2: Set a pixel

 First, obtain the cost of the pixel you are interested in with the `get_cost` query.
-* Both x and y coordinates will have a range of `[0,127]`.
+* Both x and y coordinates will have a range of `[0,99]`.
 ```bash
 gaiad q wasm contract-state smart <contract address> '{"get_cost":{"x":<x coordinate>,"y",<y coordinate>}}' -o json  | jq -r '.data'
 ```

-Then, execute the `set` function to set a pixel in the grid:
+Then, execute the `set` function to set a pixel in the grid.
 ```bash
 gaiad tx wasm execute <contract address> '{"set":{"x":<x coordinate>,"y":<y coordinate>,"z":"<your team colour hex code>"}}' --from <self-delegation wallet> --amount <cost>uatom --gas auto --gas-adjustment 3 --gas-prices $GAS_PRICE -y
 ```

-You can confirm the pixel was set with the `get_point` query:
+You can confirm the pixel was set with the `get_point` query.
 ```bash
 gaiad q wasm contract-state smart <contract address> '{"get_point":{"x":<x coordinate>,"y",<y coordinate>}}' -o json  | jq -r '.data'
 ```

-There is also a `get_grid` query, which will return the full grid in a single string of 6-character chunks:
+There is also a `get_grid` query, which will return the full grid in a single string of 6-character chunks.
 ```bash
 gaiad q wasm contract-state smart <contract address> '{"get_grid":{}}' -o json  | jq -r '.data.z_values'
 ```